sahithig1/capstone_greenhouse_emissions/README.md

 - Variables to drop: year, country_name, country_code
 - The rest are considered as independent variables.

+## *Pending* Link to the Dashboard
+[link to Tableau dashboard] <a href="">link to dashboard</a>

+## *Pending* Link to the Presentation
+[link to Google Slides Presentation] <a href="">link to presentation</a>

+## Summary and Recommendations
-### Exploratory Data Analysis
+### Exploratory Data Analysis Summary
 - Since there are multiple independent variables that may predict emissions, a **Correlation** matrix is generated to reduce and interpret data.
 - **CO<sub>2</sub> emissions_per_capita is considered target variable** as this is correlated to several predicting variables.
 - A correlation value of 0.5 is set as threshold to select the features: Energy use per capita, GDP per capita, GNI per capita, Urban Population %, Electricity Access %, Cereal Yield
 - Later, each selected feature is visualized with the target variable.
 CO<sub>2</sub> emissions per capita shows a strong linear dependency to Energy use per capita and non-linear relationships with rest of the features.
-- Since majority of features exhibit non-linear relationship with target variable, Machine Learning algorithms that can handle non-linearities are chosen.
+- Since majority of features exhibit non-linear relationship with target variable, DecisionTreeRegressor and RandomForestRegressor models are chosen to predict emissions.

-- How are you training your model?
-- What is the model's accuracy?
-- How does this model work?

-## *Pending* Link to the Dashboard
-[link to Tableau dashboard] <a href="">link to dashboard</a>

-## *Pending* Link to the Presentation
-[link to Google Slides Presentation] <a href="">link to presentation</a>

-## *Pending* Summary and Recommendations